|

 Librium is a benzodiazepine that is available with a prescription to treat a range of conditions, usually in the shorter term.
 Some of these conditions include insomnia, anxiety, convulsions and alcohol withdrawal.
 Though commonly prescribed and regarded as safe to use in the short term, experts do not recommend using it for the longer term because of the high abuse potential.

 Librium constrains the brain’s GABA receptors and reduces neural activity that causes anxiety and other similar conditions.
-But someone who uses it over a long-term period may develop a physical dependence.
+However, someone who uses it over a long-term period may develop a physical dependence.
 (In reality, sometimes only short-term use can cause someone to acquire an addiction to this psychoactive drug.)

 How is Librium Administered?